 Household debt is at record levels.
-Credit cards, student loans, car and home loans — they all hang over the heads of consumers.
+Credit cards, student loans, car, and home loans — all hang over the heads of consumers.
 The average American who carries a credit card balance pays more than $1,000 in interest every year – a painful reminder that many Americans spend more money than they make.
 Consider this: according to a survey by the Federal Reserve, nearly half of adults surveyed couldn’t pay a surprise $400 bill without borrowing money.
 Only a small percentage have the recommended three months’ living expenses saved in an emergency fund, and even fewer are on track for retirement savings.
 So why not work from home?

 A lot of people are trying the work-from-home route.
 According to FlexJobs.com, about 26 million people in the U.S. are currently working part-time, and 82% are doing so for non-economic reasons.
 They come from different walks of life.
 Flexjobs surveyed part-timers and found that 29 percent of them identify as freelancers, 23% as stay-at-home parents, 19% as retired or semi-retired, and 19% as entrepreneurs.
 The top reasons they work are to pay for basic necessities (71%), to save for retirement (58%), because they enjoy working (57%), they want to travel (52%), and to pay off debt (48%).